there are AMAZING.

 - Dark chocolate is rich in potassium, magnesium, iron, copper, theobromine, and antioxidants.

 So basically, these are health food.
 Eat them all day, everyday.*

-- about 1 cup almond milk (or other alt-milk)
+- 1 cup Almond milk (or other alt-milk)

-- agave nectar or honey (if you're not vegan), about 2 tablespoons - to taste
+- 2 tbsp agave nectar or honey (if you're not vegan), about 2 tablespoons - to taste

 - Dump can of coconut milk in a large measuring cup and whisk til a bit smooth.
 Add in almond milk 'til mixture makes 2.5 total cups.